Skip to content

 optional: name, listType, updatedAt

-introduced in december 2025. the listType field uses knownValues (an ATProto pattern for extensible enums) with current values: album, playlist, liked.
+the listType field uses knownValues (an ATProto pattern for extensible enums) with current values: album, playlist, liked. validators won’t reject unknown values, so the schema can evolve without breaking existing records.

 artist profile metadata specific to plyr.fm.